Please Find Attached My Resume: How to Use This Phrase

 Focus on simplifying your sentences.
 Doing this can help you avoid appearing outdated or unprofessional, as it puts the focus back on your impressive resume and cover letter, which is where it should be!

 On the surface, concerns about how to mention your attached resume might seem minor.
-However, the devil’s in the detail, and it’s those small details that can make an application stand out to potential employers.
+However, the devil’s in the details, and it’s those small details that can make an application stand out to potential employers.

 ZipJob has more than 100 professional resume writers ready to help you double your number of interviews in 60 days or less.
 Guaranteed.
-Check out more ZipJob reviews or pick one of our three resume writing packages.
+Check out more ZipJob reviews or pick one of our three resume writing packages

 Recommended reading: